 Here are the top ten worst performing timeshare companies in operation currently.
 Find out why so many people report unpleasant experiences to understand why they are a bad bet when investing in a timeshare vacation spot.

 10. Vida Vacations

-Vida Vacations is a member-only timeshare, offering groundbreaking entertainment, the best relaxation places, and specialized travel services.
-Suppose you meet their salespersons, do not rush to make a deal with them without studying the corresponding customer experience.
+Vida Vacations is a member-only timeshare offering groundbreaking entertainment, the best relaxation places, and specialized travel services.
+Suppose you meet their salespersons; do not rush to make a deal with them without studying the corresponding customer experience.
 If you fail to do so, you are about to make one of the worst financial decisions.
 Customers have complained that whatever they tell you in their presentation is not what you will get in the written contracts.

 9. Shell Vacation Club

 When customers want to get to them, they take time before responding.
 Their internal complaint management system is weak.
 It solves issues on a preferential basis, mainly depending on how much you have invested.
-Several customers have also complained that even after making the necessary payments, they must wait too long before getting their membership approvals.
+Several customers have also complained that even after making the necessary payments, they must wait too long before getting their membership approval.

 Werner and Billy Butlin formed the company in 1946.
 They started by expanding their holiday camp to cater to new visitors.
-Then they decided to venture into the business idea after seeing how successful it could be.
+Then, they decided to venture into the business idea after seeing how successful it could be.
 Initially, the company offered top-notch services with self-catering and accommodation in flashy places.
-Everything was fine until the 1980’s when it started constructing more houses.
+Everything was fine until the 1980s when it started constructing more houses.

 To get more customers, it started adopting illegal aggressive selling tactics.
 It started giving clients wrong information, which has been the trend today.
 When you search for the most authoritative sources on the worst timeshare companies, you will find them in the list.
 Customer comments about the company are highly damaging.
 The company has been sued on two grounds: breach of contract and giving false information to clients.